Edinburgh Dog and Cat Home

 The Process

 With the health and wellbeing of all employees at the heart of their thinking, EDCH began by engaging with NHS Healthy Working Lives and carried out an employee survey with ACAS to determine how they could best use their resources to provide support to staff.
-This consultation process was carried out through several different face-to-face and written communication channels, aiming to be as transparent as possible and allow employees to be involved.
+This consultation process was carried out through several different face-to-face and written communication channels, aiming to be as transparent as possible and encourage employees to be involved.
 The Senior Management Team felt that using a variety of communication channels would be the best way for open and honest feedback.

 The responses to the survey clarified the issues EDCH had been experiencing.
 Examined alongside staff retention and absence data, they showed:

-• poor long-term retention of experienced staff
+• Poor long-term retention of experienced staff

-• challenges with staff sickness impacting both performance and team morale
+• Challenges with staff sickness impacting both performance and team morale

-• shift patterns, frequency of rest days, and in-work poverty caused by low pay were having a detrimental impact on both the team and the organisation.
+• Shift patterns, frequency of rest days, and in-work poverty caused by low pay were having a detrimental impact on both the team and the organisation

-The quantitative data presented by a stress audit highlighted the drivers of the issues facing staff and allowed them to share their perspectives.
+The quantitative data presented by a stress audit highlighted the drivers of the issues facing staff, and allowed them to share their perspectives.
 A full cost recovery approach was used, examining the levels of sickness rates and productivity and financial costs to the business of both short-term, disruption sporadic absence and long-term staff sickness.

 EDCH identified that tackling low pay and changing the approach to working hours was imperative to supporting overall staff wellbeing.
 This pointed strongly towards the Living Wage and Living Hours as key solutions within a new business plan.